 People can send Bitcoins (or part of one) to your digital wallet, and you can send Bitcoins to other people.

 Every single transaction is recorded in a public list called the blockchain.

-This makes it possible to trace the history of Bitcoins so people can't spend coins they do not own, make copies or undo transactions.
+This makes it possible to trace the history of Bitcoins to stop people from spending coins they do not own, making copies or undo-ing transactions.

 There are three main ways people get Bitcoins.

 - You can buy Bitcoins using 'real' money.

 - You can sell things and let people pay you with Bitcoins.

 - Or they can be created using a computer.